Skip to content →

 Arrival & Departure Plans:

-Please plan to arrive at camp on Saturday, July 15th any time after 2:00pm.
+Please plan to arrive at camp on Saturday, July 12th any time after 2:00pm.
 Be sure to make arrangements for lunch before you arrive.
 The first meal of camp will be dinner, served at 6:00pm.
-July 16th, 17th, and 18th will be full days of camp activities.
-Camp ends Wednesday, July 19th, with breakfast as the final meal of camp served.
+July 13th, 14th, and 15th will be full days of camp activities.
+Camp ends Wednesday, July 16th, with breakfast as the final meal of camp served.
 Families should plan to depart by late Wednesday morning.

 Accommodations:

 Camp Pride has eight bunkhouses with one shared bathroom per building.
 A separate shower building provides additional bathing capacity.
 The bonds of friendship are reinforced through shared living space.
-Usually 10 campers share a bunkhouse furnished with bunk beds.
+Usually, 10 campers share a bunkhouse furnished with bunk beds.

 Cabin Assignments: